FRINXio/FRINX-machine/README.md

 Default settings are prepared for single-node deployment.

-For multi-node deployment, you must set ID of worker node to UNICONFIG_ID variable.
+For multi-node deployment, you must set ID of worker node to UC_SWARM_NODE_ID variable.

 ```sh
 # How to list swarm nodes